'The Peace House' Is All Set For Kim Jong Un's First Summit In South Korea

 "It's a good thing to remind people what this area is truly meant for: to have talks and to maybe one day resolve the conflict on the Korean peninsula," Van Pool says.

-Se Eun Gong contributed to this report.
+Seoul producer Se Eun Gong contributed to this report.